 Search Studies

-This subprocess consists of two activities: Conduct Research, Select Papers and Applying quality criteria.
-This section describes how these activities were performed.

-Conduct Research

-The Conduct Research activity, which is responsible for performing the searches in digital libraries, required some specific settings during each search in the databases.
-Here it is worth noting that the databases used have characteristics and limitations themselves and that their search engines work in different ways.
-Thus, the resulting strand (Fig. 2) was adapted to rotate appropriately in each of the bases.
-For example, it was considered whether the database accepts a search with plural terms or whether they should be added to the string, or if the database allows searches to be performed considering only parts of the text, or even if searches are always performed considering the full text.
+This subprocess is composed of four activities (see Figure 5).
+From these activities, three are assigned to the Researchers responsible for the study and one is assigned to the Reviewers.
+The Researchers are responsible for the activities Perform Search in the Sources (B.1), Analyze Search Results (B.2)and Apply Quality Assessment (B.3); and the Reviewers is responsible for the activity Review Primary Studies (B.4).
+Each activity will be detailed in next sections.

+Figure 5.
+Subprocess (B) Search Studies.

+Perform Search in the Sources (B.1)

+The objective of this activity is to execute the searches in digital libraries.
+Thus, some specific configurations were considered during the search in each database: advanced search with command line was selected in all databases as it demonstrated to be more accurate than a simple advanced search; papers metadata was used to perform the searches; and the following specificities were considered per database:

+Web of Science: ;

+ACM Digital library:;

+IEEE Explore:;

+Science Direct (Elsevier):;

+Scopus:;

+Springer Link:;

+Engineering Village:.

-Figure 3 shows the studies were found distributed by digital libraries.
+Figure ?? shows the results of the search queries in Table 2 the studies were found distributed by digital libraries.
 These studies were automatic searched in digital libraries.
 In total, 1,477 were found, where it uses the majority 713 (48.27%) come from the Springer Link library.
 The libery Science Di-rect returned 502 (33.99%).
 The second largest number of estudos.
 The remaining libraries returned a much smaller amount of studies, in which: 180 (12.19%) studies were retrieved from the ACM Digital Library, 27 (1.83%) came from Scopus, 23 (1.56%) were retrieved from the IEEE, 20 (1.35%) came from Engineering Village and finally 12 (0.81%) came from Web of Science.

 Fig. 3.
 Studies found distributed by digital libraries.

-Select Papers
+Analyze Search Results (B.2) and Apply Quality Assessment (B.3)

-In the Select Papers activity, the studies were analyzed in two stages: initial selection and final selection.
-In the initial range, the inclusion and exclusion criteria were applied in all the studies identified, through the evaluation of titles, keywords, and abstracts.
+The objective of theses activities is to analyze papers to select the list of primary studies and perform quality assessment.
+In the Analyze Search Results activity the initial selection phase is carried out.
+At this stage, the inclusion and exclusion criteria, with the exception of E6, were applied in all the studies identified, through the evaluation of titles, keywords, and abstracts.
 However, in some cases, it was difficult to determine whether or not the research was relevant only by reading those data.
 Thus, whenever there was any doubt about the inclusion or not of a particular study, the recommendation adopted - at this stage - was by its inclusion, being the decision of keeping it postponed to the final selection.

+Figure 6.
+An Overview of the Primary Studies Selection.

 Figure 4 shows the amount of studies founded, segmented by the selection criteria in the two selection phases.
 In this initial selection, of 1,477, 1362 (92.21%) studies were excluded because the research question was not applied, 77 (5.21%) of which were duplicated.
 Based on this first selection, only 38 (2.57%) primary studies were taken to the final selection.

-During the final selection, the inclusion and exclusion criteria were applied again in the studies included in the first stage, through the evaluation of their complete texts.
-For 38 articles selected in the previous phase, 1 of which were duplicated (2.63%), 2 did not have access to reading, 11 were rejected by the rejection criteria after reading the entire text and the article Brito et al. (2019) was removed because it is the preview version of the present work.
-Soon the final selection phase had a rejection rate of 31.48%.
-At the end of the two selection phases, we obtained 24 primary studies, which represents an acceptance rate of 63.16% in relation to the universe of articles in the final selection phase or 1.62% in relation to the total universe of works found.
+During the final selection, that occurs in the Apply Quality Assessment activity, all the inclusion and exclusion criteria (including the E6) were applied again in the studies included in the first stage, through the evaluation of their complete texts.
+Thus, for ??? papers selected in the previous phase, ??? were rejected by the exclusion criteria (E1 to E5) after reading the entire text.

+About o E6 criteria, ??? papers (Ref) with a score <1.5 were excluded from the analysis.

 Fig. 4.
 Studies found distributed by digital libraries.